vtexdocs/help-center-content/docs/tutorials/en/what-is-the-difference-between-inventory-and-warehouse-dock.md

 ---
-title: What is the difference between Inventory and Warehouse dock?
+title: 'What is the difference between Inventory and Warehouse dock?'
 id: 5piyt4YCGsMs48OUMmuKGk
 status: DRAFT
 createdAt: 2018-03-07T18:29:46.218Z